MaTszChunJonathan/Hackathon-Chatbot/README.md

 ## Overview

 The Sports Gear Recommender System is an application designed to help users find the most suitable sports gear based on their preferences and requirements.
-It leverages advanced algorithms to analyze user input and recommend personalized gear options.
+It leverages LLM from Gemini to analyze user input and recommend personalized gear options by searching from real-time updated database.

 ## Features